Have a product you want to get to market?

 - 3. Send in your forms via email to: email@example.com.

 - You'll hear from us within one week.

 - Please note: if you submit your initial forms via e-mail, samples of the product must be received to complete the review process.

-- 1. Download and read our New Vendor Guildelines—then fill out a Product Setup Form, and, if applicable, a New Vendor Profile Form.
+- 1. Download and read our New Vendor Guidelines—then fill out a New Item Form, and, if applicable, a New Vendor Profile Form.

 - 2. Pick up a Local Finds Program box at the Solutions Counter of any New Seasons Market store.

 - 3. Hand your Local Finds Program box, containing your product(s) and form(s), to a Solutions Counter staff member at any of our stores.